 - To display a list of server options that can be set by the user, use sp_serveroption with no parameters. - Once timeouts is set to false, the site handlers will continue to run until one of the two servers is shut down. - The net password encryption option allows clients to specify whether to send passwords in plain text or encrypted form over the network when initiating a remote procedure call.
 If net password encryption is true, the initial login packet is sent without passwords, and the client indicates to the remote server that encryption is desired.
 The remote server sends back an encryption key, which the client uses to encrypt its passwords.
-The client then encrypts its passwords, and the remote server uses the key to authenticate them when they arrive.

-- To set network password encryption for a particular isql session, you can use a command line option for isql.
-For more information, see the Utility Programs manual for your platform. - You cannot use the net password encryption option when connecting to a pre-release 10.0 SQL Server. - The options security mechanism, mutual authentication, use message confidentiality, and use message integrity do not apply to security model A. - To use security model B, both the local server and the remote server must use model B and both must use the same security mechanism.
+The client then encrypts its passwords, and the remote server uses the key to authenticate them when they arrive. - To set network password encryption for a particular isql session, you can use a command line option for isql.
+For more information, see the Utility Programs manual for your platform. - You cannot use the net password encryption option when connecting to a pre-release 10.0 SQL Server. - The security mechanism, mutual authentication, use message confidentiality, and use message integrity options do not apply to security model A.